Chapter 3 – Relationship to Clients – annotated

 (d) the circumstances under which the lawyer acquired the information of the client’s intent or prospective course of action.

-[4] How and when disclosure should be made under this rule will depend upon the circumstances.
-A lawyer who believes that disclosure may be warranted should contact the Law Society for ethical advice.
+[4] How and when disclosure should be made under this Code rule will depend upon the circumstances.
+A lawyer who believes that disclosure may be warranted should contact the Society for ethical advice.
 When practicable and permitted, a judicial order may be sought for disclosure.

 (a) the date and time of the communication in which the disclosure is made;